A payday loan, payday advance, or cash advance, is meant to be a short-term, unsecured loan.

 The following jurisdictions have prohibited payday loans: Arizona, Arkansas, District of Columbia, Georgia, New Mexico, North Carolina.

 To see if your needs would be met by a payday loan, check out your state’s rules via the National Conference of State Legislatures website.

 In general, payday loan applicants must be at least 18 years old and have a valid ID, an active checking account, verifiable proof of income, and a valid phone number.
 Sometimes, lenders will request to call your employer to verify your employment.
-Applicants with poor credit can be accepted.
+Applicants with poor or bad credit can be accepted.

 With most payday loan providers, you can be approved within minutes and have your money within one business day.
 Depending on the company and how easy it is to verify your eligibility, it can take longer.

 Installment loans have high interest rates, but payday loans have higher rates.